DS-100/sp22/_staffers/README.md

 15. Open the `.json` file and copy the `client_email` field.
 16. Share the google sheet with this email.

 **Note:** Do NOT add `sheets_parser.json` to GitHub.
 This file contains a private key, which should be kept private for maximum security.
-I recommend either not merging with the mainline or moving the file to a fully local directory when making commits.
+I recommend using `git stash sheets_parser.json` to stash the file.

 ### Python Setup